flowxo/flowxo-sdk/README.md

 A boolean field type will attempt to coerce a select box value into `true` or `false`.
 It can handle the values `true`, `false`, `yes`, `no`, `1` or `0`.

-It's similar to date/time in that then value passed to your script will always be an object:
+It's similar to date/time in that the value passed to your script will always be an object:

     {
       type: 'boolean',